gnames/gnverifier/fuzzy-matching.md

 2. **Relaxing Fuzzy-Matching Rules**

-Increases the maximum allowed edit distance to 2 and removes restrictions on word length.
-Due to increased computation and potential for false positives, this option limits the maximum number of input names to 50 (instead of 5000).
+This option removes restrictions on a word length.